james-ols/hugo/site/content/_index.md

   - image: img/illustrations-coffee.svg
     text: >-
       The CollectionsBase repository.
-Over two decades, we have created our XSLT based pipelines for: Modes, CALM, Adlib, EMu, MuseumPlus, HBSMR, AtoM and custom XML and SQL datastores.
+Over two decades, we have created our XSLT based pipelines for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL datastores.
 With one click, the native export from these systems load into CollectionsBase.
 No custom CSV required.
 Our repository indexes and produces our APIs.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
       The CollectionsBase front ends.
-We provide search, timeline, geospatial GIS, image gallery, online exhibition, e-commerce, events, ticketing and archive reader CRM systems connected to our CollectionsBase APIs.This is our unique Customer Relationship Management product developed over many years with UK County Record Offices and Archives.
+We provide search, timeline, geospatial GIS, image gallery, online exhibition, e-commerce, events, ticketing and archive reader CRM systems connected to our CollectionsBase APIs.
 values:
   heading: Consultancy
   text: >-